 Probably because I’m German.
 We have this spice combination in our DNA.
 When the weather turns cooler, out comes the Lebkuchen, or gingerbread.
-Interestingly, Lebkuchen translates as ‘cake of life’.
-That’s how seriously we view this special blend of spices and ingredients.
-And when you think about it, each of the spices used in gingerbread has wonderful, healing and nutritious properties.
+Interestingly, while the name most likely refers to an ancient honey cake, I always translated Lebkuchen ‘cake of life’.
+Because ‘to live’ in German is ‘Leben’.
+In my childlike brain, I thought that the name revealed how seriously we view this special blend of spices and ingredients!
+But when you think about it, each of the spices used in gingerbread has wonderful, healing and nutritious properties, really important for life.

 Cloves.
 They aid in digestion, have antimicrobial properties, fight against cancer, protect the liver, boost the immune system, control diabetes, preserve bone quality, and contain anti-mutagenic properties, as well as fighting against oral diseases and headaches.

 Ginger.
 It helps digestion, reduces nausea and helps fight the flu; highly effective against nausea; anti-inflammatory effects can help reduce symptoms of osteoarthritis; shown to lower blood sugar levels and improve various heart disease risk factors in patients with type 2 diabetes; speeds up emptying of the stomach, which can be beneficial for people with indigestion and related stomach discomfort.
 Ginger can lead to significant reductions in LDL cholesterol and blood triglyceride levels; it contains a substance called 6-gingerol, which may have protective effects against cancer; Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.